FAQs

 The answer varies based on your position and designation:

-- Essential, Benefits Eligible Staff Who Work During Winter Recess –
+1. Essential, Benefit Eligible Staff Who Work During Winter Recess –

-- Non-Essential, Benefits Eligible Staff Who Work During Winter Recess –
+2. Non-Essential, Benefit Eligible Staff Who Work During Winter Recess –

-- Will not have the opportunity to re-designate any time during the Winter Recess to another normally scheduled workday but instead will be paid at the regular rate for all hours worked during the Winter Recess.
+1. Will not have the opportunity to re-designate any time during the Winter Recess to another typically scheduled workday but instead will be paid at the regular rate for all hours worked during the Winter Recess.

-- Will receive regular rate of pay for all normally scheduled hours and do not need to take any steps to record time not worked during the Winter Recess.
+1. You will receive a regular pay rate for all typically scheduled hours and do not need to take steps to record time not worked during the Winter Recess.

-No. The Winter Recess is a special “closure” of the University allowing employees to have an extended period of time off when classes are not in session and the general level of activity slows.
+No. The Winter Recess is a special “closure” of the University, allowing employees to have an extended period off when classes are not in session and the general activity level slows.
 The Winter Recess is part of Purdue Northwest’s ongoing efforts to recognize and reward hardworking employees.

-No. As part of the normal academic schedule, Academic Year Faculty and Staff do not work over winter break.
+No. As part of the standard academic schedule, Academic Year Faculty and Staff do not work over winter break.

 Re-Designating Time